THE DHARMA FLOWER SUTRA SEEN THROUGH

 and without any fears or pulling back.

-Monjushiri (Mañjushrî), this refers to the bodhisattvas
+to the bodhisattvas

-who are firmly settled at the beginning
+who are firmly settled

-of their understanding of the Dharma
+at the beginning of their understanding

-who in later ages
+who in later ages,

-will be able to explain this sutra
+will be able to explain this sutra,

-which is the Sutra on the White Lotus Flower-like Mechanism
+which is the Sutra on the White Lotus

-of the Utterness of the Dharma.
+of the Utterness of the Dharma (Myōhō, Saddharma).

-The third important point on the sentence, “If there are difficult questions, then the person who expounds this sutra must not reply in terms of the individual vehicle (shôjô, hînâyâna), but must explain and discuss these questions in terms of the universal vehicle (daijô, mahâyâna).”
+The third important point, on the sentence, “If there are difficult questions, then the person who expounds this sutra must not reply in terms of the individual vehicle (shōjō, hînāyāna), but must explain and discuss these questions in terms of the universal vehicle (daijō, mahāyāna).”

-Also the Oral Transmission points out that the sum total of every category of insight (issaishuchi) is the whole of our minds.
+Also, The Oral Transmission on the Meaning of the Dharma Flower Sutra (Ongi Kuden) points out that the sum total of every category of insight (issaishuchi) is the whole of our minds.
 The whole of our minds is the totality of all of our minds.
 The whole of our minds is the totality of all phenomena and all that goes on in our heads.
 You must ponder over this.

-The World Honoured One wishing to reiterate the meaning of what he had said expressed it in the terms of a metric hymn.
+The World Honoured One, wishing to reiterate the meaning of what he had said, expressed it in the terms of a metric hymn.

 The constant pleasure of the bodhisattvas

-is to expound the Dharma with mental composure
+is to expound the Dharma

 in places that are pure